+The Department reserves the right to reject any or all

+Proposals.

-The Department reserves the right to reject any or all proposals will be addressed to the Department of Proposals will be addressed to the Department of Proposals for Gas Light Construction, Union Square."
+Proposals will be addressed to the Department of Public Parks, and endorsed "Proposals for Gas Light Construction, Union Square"

 H. G. STEBBINS.

 SALEM H. WALES.

 PHILIP BISSINGER.

 DAVID B. WILLIAMSON.

 27 SAMUEL HALL.

-DEPARTMENT OF PUBLIC PARKS, 36 UNION SQUARE, NEW YORK, July 21st, 1873.
+DEPARTMENT OF PUBLIC PARKS, 36 UNION SQUARE, NEW YORK, July 21St, 1873.

-SEALED PROPOSALS WILL BE RECEIVED AT this office until 12 o'clock, noon, of August 4th, 1873, for the construction of about 4900 lineal feet of the enclosing wall of the Central Park on the line of Eighth closing wall of the Central Park on the line of Eighth avenue.
+SEALED PROPOSALS WILL BE RECEIVED AT this office until 12 o'clock, noon, of August 4th, 1873, for the construction of about 4900 lineal feet of the exclosing wall of the Central Park on the line of Eighth avenue.

+closing wall of the Central Park on the line of Eighth avenue.

-Sections and specifications for this work may now be seen at the Office of Design and Superintendence (Chief Engineer's room) as above.
+Sections and specifications for this work may now be seen at the Office of Design and Superintendence [Chief Engineer's room as above.